2024 Solar Incentives Guide for Goshen, OH - Tax Credits & Rebates

 EcoWatch's Goshen, OH Solar Incentives FAQs

-If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you installed your system between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Speaking with a representative from the company that installed your solar system, or any local Goshen solar installer, can help you understand what incentives you qualify for.
+If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Speaking with the company that installed your system, or any local Goshen solar installer, can help you learn what incentives you can apply for.

 How long until the federal solar tax credit ends?